 How do organizations manage this volume of information?
 Not easily.
 This work sprawls across in-person meetings, inboxes, spreadsheets, and documents.
 Project owners copy/paste from one document to the next or one email to another just to keep vendors and project stakeholders in sync.

-As described by a customer, “We copy requirements into a single document.
+As described by one healthcare supply chain professional, “We copy requirements into a single document.
 We send that document to all participating vendors.
 We copy their responses into a new document.
 We send that document to stakeholders, who annotate and score the information.
 We then copy their information into a single document to review results.
 After that, we copy results into vendor-specific versions to record their performance in the RFP.”

 Your Healthcare RFP May be Out of Date Before You Get a Response

-The result of this process is that a typical vendor selection ranges between 9-18 months, depending on the scope of the project and number of stakeholders.
+The result of this arduous and time consuming process is that a typical vendor selection ranges between 9-18 months, depending on the scope of the project and number of stakeholders.

 As you see, despite its rigor, an RFP can also dramatically slow a purchase.
 Keep in mind that healthcare organization’s aren’t making a lot of optional purchases; more often, solutions are evaluated to solve immediate needs with financial, operational, and clinical consequences.
 An RFP delays remedying the problem.
 A 9-18 month sales cycle means that an organization cannot implement a solution until years after the need has been identified, where the expected benefits are shackled to a process incapable of moving as quickly as business needs.